St. John’s Weekly News

 Thrive Junior High

-Wednesdays, 6:30-8 PM, Fellowship Hall
+Wednesday, May 22, 6:30-8 PM, Fellowship Hall

 Large- and small-group ministry offering learning, fellowship, and service evenings.